Project-MONAI/MONAIStream/docs/source/index.rst

   - a number of filter types, including format conversion, video frame resizing and/or scaling, and most importantly a MONAI transform components that allows developers to plug-in MONAI transformations into the MONAI Stream pipeline.

+The diagram below shows a visualization of a MONAI Stream pipeline where a ``URISource`` is chained to video conversion, inference service, and importantly to ``TransformChainComponent`` which allows MONAI transformations (or any compatible callables that accept ``Dict[str, torch.Tensor]``) to be plugged into the MONAI Stream pipeline.
+The results are then vizualized on the screen via ``NVEglGlesSink``.

 .. mermaid::